User Profile: Dr. Michael Dietze

 Representative data products used:

-- North American Land Data Assimilation System (NLDAS) and Global Land Data Assimilation System (GLDAS) data; available through NASA’s Goddard Earth Sciences Data and Information Services Center (GES DISC)
+- North American Land Data Assimilation System (NLDAS) and Global Land Data Assimilation System (GLDAS) data; available through the Goddard Earth Sciences Data and Information Services Center (GES DISC)

-- Common Readout Unit-National Centers for Environmental Prediction (CRU-NCEP) climatology data from the North American Carbon Program (NACP); available through NASA’s Oak Ridge National Laboratory (ORNL) DAAC
+- Common Readout Unit-National Centers for Environmental Prediction (CRU-NCEP) climatology data from the North American Carbon Program (NACP); available through the Oak Ridge National Laboratory DAAC (ORNL DAAC)

 - AVIRIS data over eastern temperate forests; available through the AVIRIS Data Products Portal